cockroachdb/docs/v2.2/remove-nodes.md

 If you accidentally decommissioned any nodes, or otherwise want decommissioned nodes to rejoin a cluster as active members, do the following:

 ### Step 1.
-Identify the IDs of the decomissioned nodes
+Identify the IDs of the decommissioned nodes

 Open the Admin UI and select the **Node List** view.
 Note the IDs of the nodes listed under **Decommissioned Nodes**: